 - (A) under 35 U.S.C.
+112(a) or pre-AIA 35 U.S.C.
 112, first paragraph, as not being supported by an enabling disclosure because the person skilled in the art would not know how to make and use the invention without a description of elements to perform the function.
 The description of an apparatus with block diagrams describing the function, but not the structure, of the apparatus is not fatal under the enablement requirement of 35 U.S.C.
+112(a) or pre-AIA 35 U.S.C.
 112, first paragraph, as long as the structure is conventional and can be determined without an undue amount of experimentation.
 In reGhiron, 442 F.2d 985, 991, 169 USPQ 723, 727 (CCPA 1971);

 - (B) under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, as being indefinite.
 See Biomedino, LLC v.
 Waters Technology Corp., 490 F.3d 946, 952, 83 USPQ2d 1118, 1123 (Fed.
 Cir.
 2007), In re Dossel, 115 F.3d 942, 946, 42 USPQ2d 1881, 1884 (Fed.
 Cir.
 1997) and MPEP § 2181; and